dhatrisriram/Edge-Ready-ADAS/README.md

 ### 🔍 Hardware Monitoring
 The script uses psutil to check your real-time CPU and RAM usage.

-### 🤖 Dynamic Selection
+### 🤖 Dynamic Selection & Advanced Controller Logic
+The system doesn't just switch models blindly; it uses an Adaptive Controller to manage hardware constraints:

+- **Hysteresis & Smoothing:** To prevent rapidly switching between models due to momentary CPU spikes, a stability threshold is implemented.
+The system must detect consistent resource availability for a set duration (e.g., 5 seconds) before triggering a switch.

+- **Process Management:** The controller uses non-blocking subprocesses (Popen) to actively terminate the previous model's memory footprint before initializing the next, ensuring the edge device doesn't crash during transitions.

+- **Dynamic Selection:**
 If resources are Low (High CPU/RAM), it triggers YOLO11S via yolov11/predict_11s.py.
 If resources are Sufficient, it triggers YOLOv7X via yolov7/detect.py.

 ### 📁 Output